KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 Nevertheless, the ARC1/GSMs are programmed in a way that after a positive re-connection they re-send the missing data.

 **Next Steps:**
-There should not been data holes due to the ARC1s/GSMs fault-tolerance startegy.
+There should not been data holes due to the ARC1s/GSMs fault-tolerance strategy.
 If you think there are any data holes, please contact kolibri@keller-druck.ch to remotely request the missing data.

 ---